MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-toasciiex.md

 Type: <b>LPWORD</b>

-A pointer to the buffer that receives the translated character or characters.
+A pointer to the buffer that receives the translated character or characters packed into a single <b>WORD</b> value.
 The low-order byte contains first character and the high-order byte contains second character, if present.

 ### -param uFlags [in]